 Most people are opting for WordPress when building both personal and business websites.
 The platform offers many excellent features that allow easier creation of content.
 In the admin area (WordPress dashboard) website owners can create posts, pages, install themes for fun styling of the site and use plugins for additional functionality.

 Even though starting with WordPress is fun, one of the things that can crop up on occasions that will make you sweat is the wp-admin not working error.
 Realising that the wp-admin URL is not available or working for your site is stressful and worrying.
-In this post, we will look at why the WordPress admin login not working issue arises and how to fix it.
+In this post, we will look at why the wp admin login not working issue arises and how to fix it.